NeilGirdhar/efax/README.rst

         negative_half_precision: RealArray = distribution_parameter(SymmetricMatrixSupport())

 In this case, we see that there are two natural parameters for the multivariate normal distribution.
-If such an object :python:`x` has shape :python:`s`, then the shape of :python:`x.negative_half_precision` is :python:`(*s, n, n)`.
+Objects of this type can hold any number of distributions:  if such an object :python:`x` has shape :python:`s`, then the shape of :python:`x.mean_times_precision` is :python:`(*s, n)` and the shape of :python:`x.negative_half_precision` is :python:`(*s, n, n)`.

 Parametrizations
 ----------------
 Each exponential family distribution has two special parametrizations: the natural and the expectation parametrization.
 (These are described in the overview pdf.)
-Consequently, every distribution has two base classes, one inheriting from :python:`NaturalParametrization` and one from :python:`ExpectationParametrization`.
+Consequently, every distribution has at least two base classes, one inheriting from :python:`NaturalParametrization` and one from :python:`ExpectationParametrization`.

 The motivation for the natural parametrization is combining and scaling independent predictive